winksaville/sadie/README.md

 An experimental runtime based on asychronous components

-Currently it run on Posix and qemu-system-arm with -M versatilepb.
-And it only outputs 'Hi' to the UART and then shuts down.
+Currently it runs on Posix and qemu-system-arm with -M versatilepb and only outputs 'Hi' to the "UART" and then exits.

 License
 ---
-All files unless otherwise indicated are licensed under the [Apache 2.0 license](http://www.apache.org/licenses/).
+All files, unless otherwise indicated, are licensed under the [Apache 2.0 license](http://www.apache.org/licenses/).
 That and any other licenses are available under the LICENSES directory.